Basic Network Security

 There are 3 basic principles of network security – 3 basic layers to protecting your information, the lifeblood of your business.
-Whether you are in research and development, marketing, law or the nonprofit sector, getting these three things right will ensure you have the proper defenses in place the next time a big attack like WannaCry happens.
+Whether you are in research and development, marketing, law or the nonprofit sector, getting these three things right will ensure you have the proper defences in place the next time a big attack like WannaCry happens.
+Some netsec models break things down into more complex layers, but for the average business owners, these 3 layers summarize things well – IT Infrastructure, User Education and Loss Prevention.

 Infrastructure can be broken down into so many sub components that I’d be able to expound limitlessly.
 For the sake of brevity, let’s take a top down view and call this “all the technology that your IT and infosec team use to protect the network”.
 These are things like: